 Changes in your hair can affect how you feel about yourself.
-For some people this change is one of the worst parts of their treatment.
+For some people this change can be one of the worst parts of their treatment.

 Using hair dye